-A large storage compartment is located in the starboard foredeck.
+A large storage compartment is located under the starboard forward-facing seat.
 To access, locate and release the latch that is mounted inboard of the forward-facing seat back, and fold the seat forward.

-The toy storage compartment houses a fire extinguisher, a mount for storing the optional cockpit TV on the inboard bulkhead, and dedicated line storage, clip systems, and bungees for storing a variety of gear.
+The toy storage compartment houses a fire extinguisher and a mount for storing the optional cockpit TV, as well as dedicated line storage, clip systems, and bungees for storing a variety of gear.